 - See Andrew F. Ehat, and Lyndon W. Cook, eds.
-The Words of Joseph Smith: The Contemporary Accounts of the Nauvoo Discourses of the Prophet Joseph Smith (Provo, Utah: Brigham Young University Religious Studies Center, 1980), 43; see also “Elijah,” Bible Dictionary, LDS Edition of the King James Version of the Bible (Salt Lake City: Church of Jesus Christ of Latter-day Saints, 1979), 664. (back)
+The Words of Joseph Smith: The Contemporary Accounts of the Nauvoo Discourses of the Prophet Joseph Smith (Provo, Utah: Brigham Young University Religious Studies Center, 1980), 43; see also “Elijah,” Bible Dictionary, King James Version of the Bible (Salt Lake City: Church of Jesus Christ of Latter-day Saints, 1979), 664. (back)

 - See D&C 110:1–2, 13–15. (back)

 - William W. Phelps, Letter to Sally Phelps, April 1–3, 1836; quoted in Steven C. Harper, “A Pentecost and Endowment Indeed: Six Eyewitness Accounts of the Kirtland Temple Experience,” in Opening the Heavens: Accounts of Divine Manifestations 1820–1844, eds.
 Jack W. Welch with Erick B. Carlson (Provo, Utah: Brigham Young University Press, 2005), 349. (back)